-This page attempts to answer some of the questions we are commonly asked about the Postgres Community Association.
-If you have any additional questions, please do not hesitate to email us.
+This page answers some of the most frequently asked questions about the Postgres Community Association.
+If you have any additional questions, please do not hesitate to email the PGCA at board@postgres.ca.

 General